 If your taste buds are up for it, try the spicy and sour Tom Yum Goong dish!
 It's one that will certainly leave a lasting impression upon the first bite!
-Gaeng Keow Wan Gai, on the other hand, is a type of curry that makes use of all of Phuket's indelible local flavors.
+Gaeng Keow Wan Gai, on the other hand, is a Thai food staple that makes use of all of Phuket's indelible local flavors.
 It's certainly a must-try!

 If your trip falls on a Thai national holiday, it can make all the difference.
 The vibe and the energy of the island depend on what holiday the country is celebrating now.
 For instance, if it's the world-famous Songkran Festival (April 13 - 15), you can expect a huge party to be in full swing.
 People would be shooting water guns at each other while others will resort to throwing water balloons.
 Meanwhile, if it's Magha Puja (Every February) or the Chakri Memorial Day (April 6), you can expect a more solemn and quieter Phuket island.

 Phuket is such a great destination that more and more people are choosing to relocate here.
-They don't even consider other places in Thailand like Bangkok or Pattaya anymore.
-There are those that have fallen head over heels with the island that they chose to call it their new home.
+They don't even consider other places in Thailand like Bangkok, Koh Samui, or Pattaya anymore.
+There are those that have fallen head over heels for the island that they chose to call their new home.

 However, as dreamy of a prospect as this may seem, reality will tell you that it's no easy feat.
 To be able to truly start a new life in Phuket, you'll need to learn a lot of new things, not to mention adjust to the way of life here.
 Perhaps, this relocation guide can show you the ropes!